Employee Discrimination Lawyer FAQs

 What are my rights if my FMLA runs out?

 I think I am being treated unfairly at work.
-Should I talk to a lawyer now or wait to see what happens?
+Should I talk to a Cleveland employee lawyer now or wait to see what happens?

 If you have a question about your legal rights in the workplace, you should call an experienced employment lawyer.
 Employees who know their rights are better able to protect their rights.
 In many cases, even when an employee’s workplace rights were violated, the employer has a defense because the employee did not follow the right procedures.
-So you should not wait to seek the help of an employment law attorney.
+So you should not wait to seek the help of an employee discrimination lawyer.

-Why should I call a lawyer who handles mostly employment law?
+Why should I call an employee discrimination lawyer?
 Aren’t all lawyers supposed to know all of the laws?

-The expression, “jack of all trades and master of none” is a good one.
+The expression, “jack of all trades and master of none” is a good one here.
 Employment law is complicated and the law is constantly changing.
 An attorney who does not focus his or her practice on employment law might not be aware of the many potential procedural and legal traps that await employees in these types of cases.
 Your workplace rights are too important to trust to someone who does not focus their practice on employment law.
+Call an employee discrimination lawyer to protect yourself.